Joe is a Postgres query optimization assistant. Joe allows to boost the development process:

 EXPLAINplans, recommendations, various visualization of query plans, and additional meta-data, to support "team memory" and collaboration within particular engineering teams and between various teams/departments in an organization (e.g., between DBA and Development teams).

-- Community Slack (English): https://database-lab-team-slack-invite.herokuapp.com/.
-After joining, the live demo of Joe is available in the
+- Community Slack (English): https://database-lab-team-slack-invite.herokuapp.com/; after joining, try a live demo of Joe in the